geopython/pycsw/docs/en/documentation.rst

 - **loglevel**: the logging level (see http://docs.python.org/library/logging.html#logging-levels for more details)
 - **logfile**: the full file path to the logfile
 - **ogc_schemas_base**: base URL of OGC XML schemas tree file structure (default is http://schemas.opengis.net).
+- **federatedcatalogues**: comma delimited list of CSW endpoints to be used for distributed searching, if requested by the client

 **[repository]**